johnathan-convertino-afrl/bus_spi_master/README.md

   - AFRL:simulation:axis_stimulator

+### CORES

+  * AFRL:device:axi_lite_spi_master
+  * AFRL:device:up_spi_master
+  * AFRL:device:wishbone_classic_spi_master

 ### PARAMETERS

   *   ADDRESS_WIDTH    - Width of the uP address port, max 32 bit.
-  *   BUS_WIDTH        - Width of the uP bus data port(can not be less than 2 bytes, max tested is 4).
+  *   BUS_WIDTH        - Width of the uP bus data port, only valid values are 2 or 4.
+  *   WORD_WIDTH       - Width of each SPI Master word.
+This will also set the bits used in the TX/RX data registers.
+Must be less than or equal to BUS_WIDTH.
+VALID VALUES: 1 to 4.
   *   CLOCK_SPEED      - This is the aclk frequency in Hz, this is the the frequency used for the bus and is divided by the rate.
   *   SELECT_WIDTH     - Bit width of the slave select, defaults to 16 to match altera spi ip.
   *   DEFAULT_RATE_DIV - Default divider value of the main clock to use for the spi data output clock rate.
 0 is 2 (2^(X+1) X is the DEFAULT_RATE_DIV)